neroby/Weather-App/README.md

 # Weather-App
-This is a weather app.
-Tools that used in this app are JavaScript, React.js, CSS.
-I `ve used axios to get the data from weather API.
+This is a weather app.<br> Tools that used in this app are JavaScript, React.js, CSS.<br> I `ve used axios to get the data from weather API.

 # Getting Started with Create React App
 This project was bootstrapped with Create React App.